Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Introduction

 \section{Introduction}

 Recent Language Models (LMs) have demonstrated a remarkable capability in generating coherent code.
-For example, Codex \cite{Codex} and CodeRL \cite{CodeRL} have shown promise in aiding software engineers in their daily work.
+For example, Codex \cite{Codex}, GPT-4, Code Llama \cite{codeLLaMA}, and CodeRL \cite{CodeRL} have shown promise in aiding software engineers in their daily work.
 On the other hand, attention-based models have achieved success in various vision tasks, such as image classification, segmentation, and annotation.
-Among them, some landmark works are Vision Transformer (ViT) \cite{vit}, SWIN, and other architectures, with some models specifically targeting document-related tasks, such as the Document Image Transformer (DiT) \cite{dit}.
+Among them, some landmark works are Vision Transformer (ViT) \cite{vit}, Swin \cite{swin}, and other architectures, with a few specifically targeting document-related tasks, e.g., Document Image Transformer (DiT)~\cite{dit}.

-In this paper, we take the first step towards reverse-engineering an image, i.e., generating a HTML/CSS code that can reproduce the image.
-By combining the strengths of both LLMs in code generation and the representations of Vision Transformer, we investigate the possibility of generating the markup code from the representations of the original image.
-Our contributions are twofold.
-First, we develop a synthetic dataset generation module to be used for front-end UI image and corresponding code generation.
-The module is designed to generate images with varying complexity and styles, as well as the corresponding markup code.
-This dataset is used for training and evaluating our proposed approach.
+In this paper, we take the first step towards reverse-engineering a UI screenshot, i.e., generating an HTML/CSS code that can reproduce the image.
+By combining the strengths of both LLMs in code generation and Vision Transformer in image representation, and aligning them for the above task, we investigate the possibility of generating the markup code from the visual representations of the original image.
+Our contributions are threefold. \textit{First, we develop a synthetic dataset generation module used for front-end UI screenshot images and corresponding code generation.} The module is designed to generate images with varying complexity and styles, as well as the corresponding markup code.
+This dataset is used for training and evaluating our proposed approach and baselines.
+We also propose htmlBLEU, a more accurate HTML and CSS code similarity metric.

-Secondly, we examine the performance of several encoder-decoder architectures for this task.
-Specifically, we employ GPT-2~\cite{gpt2} as the text decoder for code generation and compare the performance of ViT and DiT as image encoders.
+\textit{Secondly, we propose a vision-code transformer (ViCT) architecture composed of a vision encoder and a language model decoder}.
+We then evaluate the performance of several choices for the encoder and decoder for this task.
+Specifically, we experiment with GPT-2~\cite{gpt2} and LLaMA \cite{llama} as the text decoder for code generation, and compare the performance of ViT and DiT as image encoders.
 ViT is a widely utilized model trained on natural images for image recognition tasks.
 In contrast, DiT is specifically designed for document-related tasks, whose domain tends to be closer to that of our task.
-We explore the efficacy of these architectures in generating HTML/CSS code from webpage screenshots.
+We explore the efficacy of these architectures in generating HTML/CSS code from webpage screenshots.\looseness-1

+\textit{Thirdly, we develop a novel visual critic without rendering (ViCR) used to finetune ViCT for step-by-step code generation}.
+In particular, we train a critic model that aims to evaluate the discrepancy between the original UI screenshot and the one to be created by the generated code without rendering from the code.
+ViCR avoids the non-differential rendering loss and its induced overheads.
+We then apply an Actor-Critic algorithm (AC2) to train ViCT in an end-to-end manner.